lasgedu/NkuAlert/README.md

    - Specify the location
 3. Click "Post Alert" to submit

+### Editing or Deleting Alerts (Admin)
+- To edit: Click "Edit" on an alert card, update fields, then click "Update Alert".
+- To delete: Click "Delete" on an alert card to remove it.

+### Language Selection
+- Use the language links at the top to switch between English and Kinyarwanda.
+- Your selection is remembered in your browser session.

 ## Team Members
 - Chiedu Paul Unekwe - Create repository and add Members as collaborator
                     - Write initial application code